 My niece is really into horses and recently wanted to make a set of equestrian jumps for a friend of hers.
 She asked if I could help her make them, so I did.
-Watch the video of us making these below.
+Watch the video and follow along with us making these below:

 4 - 4x4 treated posts (we had upcycled ones)

 3 - 2x6 treated

 4 - Jump cups (These hold the pole that the horse actually jumps over) - https://amzn.to/2XLpyae